 Best Sitting Position for Sacroiliac Joint Pain

 You’ve never read anything like this before.
-This is for those who are frustrated with sacroiliac (SI) joint pain and are looking for guidance on how to sit correctly.
-SI joint pain sufferers can choose from a wide assortment of ergonomic chairs and cushions.
-In one context, seating that may be beneficial for someone with SI joint pain may not always be appropriate in another.
-Simply put, your seat cushion or chair needs to be comfortable!
+This is for those frustrated with sacroiliac (SI) joint pain and looking for guidance on how to sit correctly.
+SI joint pain sufferers can choose from various ergonomic chairs and cushions.
+In one context, seating that may be beneficial for someone with SI joint pain may not always be appropriate in another.* Simply put, your seat cushion or chair needs to be comfortable!

-As a general rule, it is best for someone with SI joint pain (sacroiliac) to sit in a chair that has adjustable seat height, a forward tilt, and adjustable seat depth.
-The density of the foam or mesh fitting needs to allow for a certain amount of conformity.
+As a general rule, it is best for someone with SI joint pain (sacroiliac) to sit in a chair with adjustable seat height, a forward tilt, and adjustable seat depth.
+The foam or mesh fitting density must allow for a certain amount of conformity.

-Not only is your back hurting, but now you are also having pain in your buttocks as well, right?
-Well, sacroiliac joint pain is common and can be caused by injury to this part of the spine that connects with the hip.
-This type of discomfort may mimic other things such as herniated discs or hip problems so it’s important for an accurate diagnosis before determining treatment methods.
+Not only is your back hurting, but now you also have pain in your buttocks, correct?
+Sacroiliac joint pain is common and can be caused by injury to the part of the spine that connects with the hip.
+This type of discomfort may mimic other things, such as herniated discs or hip problems, so it’s vital for an accurate diagnosis before determining treatment methods.*

 Unlike many other joints like your knee or elbow, your SI joint moves very little and is held together with thick ligaments.
 Sudden injuries or repetitive stress can cause the SI joint to become inflamed and painful.
 You may feel this pain in your buttocks or lower back.
 This is when sitting becomes painful.*

-Sitting for extended periods of time can cause pain in your SI joint or aggravate existing pain.
-However, some positions pose less risk of causing pain than others.
-So, let me explain what positions you should avoid and what position is best for relieving SI joint pain.
+Sitting for extended periods can cause pain in your SI joint or aggravate existing pain.
+However, some positions pose less risk of causing pain than others.* Let me explain what positions you should avoid and what position is best for relieving SI joint pain.

 Best Chair for SI Joint Pain

 People with poor backs and individually unique needs can find an ergonomic chair to fit their needs by choosing from a wide variety.
-As there is no universal ergonomic chair, chairs should be designed with human factors in mind.
-In one context, what may be advantageous for a bad back may be unacceptable in another.
-In other words, you need to have a comfortable chair!
+There is no universal ergonomic chair, so chairs should be designed with human factors.
+In one context, what may be advantageous for a bad back may be unacceptable in another.* In other words, you need to have a comfortable chair!